Watermelon Basil Salad with Feta and Cucumber

 Recipe FAQs

-How long will watermelon salad last in the fridge?
+How long does watermelon salad last?

 A closeup of watermelon salad with cucumber, red onion, feta and basil on a white scalloped oval platter.